RTXteam/RTX-KG2/README.md

 ### Option 1: build KG2 directly on an Ubuntu system:

-These instructions assume that you are logged into an Ubuntu system:
+These instructions assume that you are logged into the target Ubuntu system:

 (1) change to the user's home directory: